Practical Safety Measures Everyone Should Know

 Protective Actions to Take

-Identify workers who may be potentially exposed to animal products or waste and ensure they receive appropriate training and protective equipment
+Identify workers who may have potential exposure to animal products or waste and ensure they receive appropriate training and protective equipment.

 Employers in food and agriculture industries should ensure proper training, provide vaccinations where necessary, and institute stringent hygiene routines.